ADA-SITE/code-org-student-progress-scraper/README.md

 1. Visit [Python Downloads](https://www.python.org/downloads/).
 2. Download installer for your OS.
 3. Run the setup to install.
 (Check the "Add Python 3.x to PATH", especially for Windows).
-4. After installation is complete, check if itreadme md went well:
+4. After installation is complete, check if it went well:
    - Open Terminal (Command Line or PowerShell for Windows)
    - Execute the following command: <pre>python --version</pre>This should show the current installed version of Python.
    - If it shows the version proceed with running the application shown in the User Manual.
    - If it cannot find <em>python</em> check the installation.
 5. This script does not work without [Beautiful Soup](https://pypi.org/project/beautifulsoup4/), which is a library that makes it easy to scrape information from web pages.
-   - To instal Beautiful Soup executre the following command: <pre>pip install beautifulsoup4</pre>
+   - To instal Beautiful Soup execute the following command: <pre>pip install beautifulsoup4</pre>